126016/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Components.rst

 The File Index
 ==============

-Indexing a file creates a database record for the file, containing meta-information both *about* the file (file-system properties) and *from* the file (e.g. EXIF information for images).
-Collecting file-system data is done by the Driver, while all additional properties have to be fetched by additional services.
+File indexing, performed by the TYPO3 FAL API, creates a database record for the file that contains meta-information about the file (file system properties) and from the file (e.g. EXIF information for images).
+Collecting the file system data is done by the driver, while all other properties have to be fetched from additional services.

+This mainly refers to the database tables sys_file and sys_file_metadata.
+The sys_file table contains basic information extracted from the file itself, such as size, MIME type, etc. The sys_file_metadata table contains editable properties that can be used to enrich the file with user-specific content.
+Since this is basically the same as EXIF for images, the metadata for image files is filled with it, but can be freely edited afterwards.

+Note: If you are using low-level methods to add files to storages, you will need to trigger indexing manually.
+This way is not recommended, of course.

 This distinction is important because it makes clear that FAL does in fact two things:
 It manages files in terms of *assets* we use in our Content Management System.
 In that regard,